Tom-Sloan/Advanded_Machine_Learning_Paper_Implementation/README.md

 -   PIL
 -   matplotlib
 -   tqdm
+-   tiktoken

 ## Project Status

 The repository is actively maintained with ongoing implementations of various papers.

+## Datasets

+The data if from various places, openwebtext, and the shakespeare folders from https://github.com/karpathy/nanoGPT.
+The Stoneflies data from https://web.engr.oregonstate.edu/~tgd/bugid/stonefly9/.

 ## Zero-shot Learning